mikberg/mikberg.github.io/_posts/2016-03-11-why-and-how-testing-can-make-you-happier.md

 ## Why is it Important?

 Testing helps you achieve peace of mind about your code.
 Writing a solution to a half-complex problem, then manually testing it only takes you so far.
-With some experience, you'll surely recognize the situation of shipping some code with confidence, only to find it break apart on first real try.
+With some experience, you'll surely recognize the situation of shipping some code with confidence, only to find it break apart at its first opportunity.

 Testing gives experience with the mindset of putting your code under the most extreme conditions it can get into.
 What if the number passed in was negative when we always assumed it would be positive?
 What if it wasn't a number at all?